 The Denison Internship Program Stipend is a resource to assist students who are participating in an unpaid or low-paid summer internship as part of the Denison Internship Program.
 The goal of the stipend is to help defray the cost of taking an unpaid or low-paid internship that will enhance your career exploration and preparation.
 Stipends may not entirely cover the cost of taking an unpaid internship but are in place to lower financial barriers associated with internship participation.
 Stipend funding can range in amounts based on a student’s financial need level as determined by the Office of Financial Aid, but all students are eligible to apply.
 Some examples of expenses include, but are not limited to housing, travel and transportation, food and professional attire.
 Learn more about the Denison Internships Program and application timelines.

 Other Funding Opportunities

 Denison University’s Lisska Center for Scholarly Engagement provides non-career-related funding opportunities for student research and travel for academic enhancement purposes.
 Visit the Academic Funding Opportunities section of the Lisska Center’s website for complete details.

 On-campus jobs can provide students the opportunity to earn money while also gaining skills that will help as they launch into careers post Denison.
-Please search both MyDenison for Jobs and Handshake for jobs.
+Please review On-Campus Employment for all jobs.